 Summary

-The brain and digestive response
+The brain and the digestive response

-Mouth - the first step in digestion
+The mouth – the first step in digestion

 The esophagus and peristaltic movements

-The stomach - chemical digestion begins
+Stomach – chemical digestion begins

-Duodenum - Further degradation of nutrients
+Duodenum – further breakdown of nutrients

 The influence of intestinal flora on health